Who developed SYMMIC?

 For a machine-locked license, copy the license file into the SYMMIC program folder, overwriting any existing license file.
 For a floating license, place the license file in the program folder where the rlm.exe is located on the server that manages floating licenses.
 Any client machine that will request and use the floating license should have, in the SYMMIC program folder, a license file that contains just two lines:

 This directs the software to request the floating license from the server.

 Do I need a separate license for GDS2SYMMIC?

-Yes, if you have floating licenses.
+Yes.
 The license manager for any operating system may be downloaded and installed from the End-User Support Bundle on Reprise's website

 .
 In addition to the license file, you will need to copy the capesym.set file from the SYMMIC distribution which specifies which platforms are supported.
 For a platform that is not currently supported, please Contact Us

 GDS2SYMMIC uses the same license as the SYMMIC graphical user interface, so you can run it without purchasing an additional license as long as the SYMMIC application is not running.

 What are the system requirements?

 What limitations occur on 32-bit systems?